 What Are the Delaware Bankruptcy Exemptions?

-Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 Each state has its own set of bankruptcy exemptions available to its residents.
 There is also a set of exemptions available at the federal level in the United States Bankruptcy Code, which is part of the U.S. Code or U.S.C., and each state can decide whether or not to offer the federal exemptions as an alternative option for filers.
 Only a minority of states offer a choice.
 Delaware, like the majority, has opted out of allowing its residents to use the federal bankruptcy exemptions.
 So, if you’re filing bankruptcy in Delaware, you’ll be limited to only using the Delaware state exemptions.
 You can, however, also use any of the federal nonbankruptcy exemptions if you qualify to supplement the state exemptions.

 Written by Attorney Eva Bacevice.
+Legally reviewed by Jonathan Petts

 Under the Delaware state exemptions, married couples filing jointly can double the exemption amount for some exempt property when they both have an ownership interest, including motor vehicles and tools of the trade.
 They can’t double the exemption of their homestead.
 The exemption limit stated below has the same ceiling, whether you file as an individual or jointly.

-Real Property - the Delaware Homestead Exemption
+Delaware Homestead Exemption

 Delaware offers a very generous homestead exemption to protect the equity in your home.
-With this exemption, you can protect up to $125,000 of equity in real property or a manufactured home used as a principal residence.
-Additionally, any interest that a debtor has in real estate held as a tenant by the entirety is exempt under the homestead provision.
-Keep in mind, however, as stated above, married couples can’t double this exemption.
+With this exemption, you can protect up to $200,000 of equity in real property or a manufactured home used as a principal residence.

-However, this homestead exemption is completely unavailable if the debtor owes a debt arising from:
+Also, this homestead exemption is completely unavailable if the debtor owes a debt arising from:

-A violation of state or federal securities law;
+A violation of state or federal securities law

-Any criminal act, intentional tort, or willful or reckless misconduct that caused serious physical injury or death to another individual in the prior five years.
+Any criminal act, intentional tort, or willful or reckless misconduct that caused serious physical injury or death to another individual in the prior five years

 Personal Property Exemptions

-family bible and books
+A family Bible and other personal books

-burial plot
+A burial plot

-you and your family’s clothing
+Clothing for you and your family

 Miscellaneous Personal Property Exemptions

 Delaware does allow exemptions for tools necessary for your business up to $15,000.
 As indicated above, these tools of the trade can include your car.
-Del.
-Code Ann. tit.
-10, § 4902

 Delaware exemptions also cover the property rights of a business partnership in full.
-Del.
-Code Ann. tit.
-9, §15-504(d)

 Delaware also offers a minimal wildcard exemption of an additional $500 for any other personal property if the filer is the head of household.
 They can’t, however, apply this to tools of the trade.
-Del Code Ann. tit.
-10, § 4903

 Money Benefits